 The map also poses technical challenges for displaying multimedia annotations: how does one store, link, and keep up to date multimedia to details on the map in a useful interface?
 Does one attempt to draw from linked open-source data on the web (Wikipedia, sound libraries) or is it more effective to create an independent database of fair-use clips of sound and image?
 How does one design this database of annotative information and metadata to generate a robust framework for exploring relationships and networks represented on the map?
 If existing tools are not adequate, how do we begin to address what changes to them or new software is required?
-Asking these questions, the project connects to the IIIF (International Image Interoperability Framework) community in order to pursue effective multimedia annotation and layering of online visual materials; it also links up with the makers of existing tools and software; and finally, the project investigates the potential of animation for digital mapping through a collaboration with the Animation Studio at Middlebury College, asking how guided immersion through digital animation can enable revealing navigations and dimensions of a map such as Humbead’s.
+Asking these questions, the project probes the possibilities of the IIIF (International Image Interoperability Framework) in relation to data-rich artifacts, experiments with existing digital mapping software, and investigates the potential of digital animation and augmented reality for revealing new aspects of the map and its data.

 For scholars, digital analysis of Humbead’s Revised Map of the World is full of potential discoveries about modern United States cultural history.
 This is particularly the case in terms of the understudied 1960s West Coast folk music revival.
 Most histories privilege the East Coast and Southern facets of the folk revival story, concentrating on when Bob Dylan went electric at the Newport Folk Festival in 1965 or the sectarian leftist political ideologies that saturated the folk revival in New York City or the obsession with Southern rural culture among young urban elites in the East and Midwest.